Design Thinking: The Power of Customer-centric Approach to Problem Solving

 This step in the Design Thinking process is also where the problem-solving team starts to generate ideas about the uses, features, and other critical aspects that will aid them in solving the dilemma or assisting consumers to work out issues with minimal help or challenges.
 This is also the point where designers start preparing for the third step by constructing questions that can bolster the development of solutions.

 For instance, the designers might start asking questions like “How can the company encourage teenage boys to take the necessary steps to stay healthy while using our service or product?

-Luckily, design teams have a number of idea creation techniques they can use.
+Luckily, design teams have a number of idea-creation techniques they can use.
 Some of the more popular ones are Brainstorm, SCAMPER, and Worst Possible Idea.
-While each one has its advantages and disadvantages, it’s important that the design generates as many ideas or solutions as they can before moving to the next step and building prototypes.
+While each one has its advantages and disadvantages, it’s important that the design generates as many ideas or solutions as it can before moving to the next step and building prototypes.

-This stage is vital for designers as it gives them an idea about the product’s limitations and provides them with insights on how consumers will feel, behave and think when handling the product.
+This stage is vital for designers as it gives them an idea about the product’s limitations and provides them with insights into how consumers will feel, behave and think when handling the product.

 The fifth and last stage of the design process has the team rigorously testing the end product using the solution decided on during the prototype stage.
 This can be a boring and repetitive process as testing is done many times.

 The results of the tests are then used to reassess problems and update how consumers think, feel, and behave about the product and the conditions the final product is used.
 The product is still being changed and refined at this stage in order to rule out every problem and develop a better understanding of the consumers and the product.